C4Q/AC-Android/cohort_5.4/unit_03/03_02_broadcasts.md

 # Broadcasts

 ## Objectives
-* Fellows will expore the concept of Broadcasts in Android
+* Fellows will explore the concept of Broadcasts in Android
 * Fellows will learn how to send custom Broadcasts
 * Fellows will learn how to implement Broadcast Receivers